JingGe/dropwizard/README.md

 This project contains some dropwizard examples:

-- **dropwizard-simpleapp**: simple dropwizard application with minimum and rational classes.
+- **dropwizard-simpleapp**: simple dropwizard application with minimum and rational classes for kickstart.
 - **dropwizard-simpleapp-healthchecks**: simple dropwizard applicaiton focuses only on health check theme.
 - **dropwizard-simpleapp-auth**: simple dropwizard applicaiton shows how the authenticaiton works.
 - **dropwizard-simpleapp-auth-integrationtest**: dropwizard-simpleapp-auth extension with integration test.
-- **dropwizard-simpleapp-view**: example resource which returns html page.
+- **dropwizard-simpleapp-view**: example REST resource which returns html page.
 Boostrap is used.